jobayerccj/cashbook/readme.md

 ## Installation Process

 You can install it as usual like other laravel project using composer. **Only difference is**  - after installation, you need to run user & language seeder.
-Without it these data, you can't access your dashboard.
+Without these data, you can't access your dashboard.
 Before running seeder, please comment out LanguageServiceProvider's(app/Providers/LanguageServiceProvider) register method.
 Otherwise, it will throw error message.
 Then after completing seeding, please remove your commenting from that register method & then the system will run smoothly.

 ## Contributing